vitormesquita/MSession/README.md

 ## Installation

-You can use each solution (Session/Auth) separately but by default these solutions are together.
+You can use each solution (Session/Auth) separately but by default, these solutions are together.

 ### Cocoapods